LaunchCode-Education-Archived/liftoff-OLD/classes/3/README.md

 You will have time within class to work on setting up your project's repository and adding your first commits.
 Get started by working through the [Project Setup](../../assignments/project-setup/) assignment, which includes directions for submission even if you've already started a project.

 Be sure to focus on:
-- Getting a basic, working project into your repository with an early first commit.
+- Getting a basic, working project into your repository with an early first commit
 - Getting help from your mentor if you need direction
-- Gaining early momentum on your project by working regularly, making lots of small commits, and completing user stories
+- Gaining early momentum on your project by working regularly, making lots of small commits and completing user stories